Python#

 New and updated packages will only be installed into the most recent installation.
 These updates can break your existing scripts based on python3.
 Use an older (stable) version to avoid this possibility.

-Individual conda installation#
+Individual Python installation#

 Set up conda for individual environments#